The Day The World Calls Easter

 Here’s a third way, that Christ overcame the world.
 Christ overcame the world, through His own resurrection.
 Remember when Jesus said in Mat 16:18, “I will build My church, and the gates of hades will not overpower it!”
 Jesus was going to build His “congregation of believers”, His “called out assembly”, His church, and He was going to have to die to do it.
 Acts 20:28 says, “the church of God, which He purchased with his own blood.”

-But Jesus overcame death itself!
-And he did it through His own resurrection.
+But Jesus even overcame death itself!
+And he did it through His resurrection.
 In the eyes of most people, death is probably the saddest and most disturbing part of this life.
-And God, along with telling us about things like temptation, and sin, doesn’t hesitate for a moment, to tell us about death also.
+And God, along with telling us about other disturbing things, like temptation, and sin, doesn’t hesitate for a moment, to tell us about death also.

 But God does something that ONLY God can do.
 God takes bad things, and He completely, and utterly, turns them around.
 He turns them inside out, and He turns them upside down, and He takes the worst, and He turns it into the best.

-God takes temptation, and turns it into a test and a proof of our faith.
+For example..
+God takes temptation, and He turns it into a test, and a “proof” of our faith.
 A faith that overcomes the world, when it’s been “perfected” through trials.

 1 John 5:4 tells us, “And this is the victory that overcomes the world..
 Our faith!”